Dumfries and Galloway records achieved

 Records achieved in Dumfries and Galloway include:

-- Shortest street in Scotland, Chapel
+- Shortest street in Scotland Chapel Street Moffat.

 - Narrowest Street in Scotland, Syme Street Moffat.